maazarifdev/netflix-clone/README.md

-# Streaming UI Clone — Frontend Practice Project
+# Animated Netflix UI Clone — Frontend Practice Project

 > ⚠️ **Educational Project Only** — This is a frontend development practice project built for learning purposes.
 It is NOT affiliated with, endorsed by, or connected to Netflix Inc. in any way.
 No login credentials are collected or stored.